Natasha Devon: TV and radio

 In 2012, Devon was one of the mentors on the Channel 4 TV series Gok's Teens: The Naked Truth.
 She has also appeared on the BBC, Sky News and ITV as an expert on body image, and on the BBC's Newsnight programme.
 Other media appearances include Newsround, BBC Radio 4's Woman's Hour, BBC Radio London, and BBC iWonder's Why do I earn less than a man?
 Between 2011 and 2016, Devon was a regular newspaper reviewer for Sky News' Sunrise.
 She still occasionally appears on the show.

 Along with Dr Keon West of Goldsmiths University, Devon co-presented Naked Beach, an experiment to improve body image through exposure to a range of diverse naked bodies.
 Series 1 aired on Channel 4 in May 2019.

 On 9 September 2020, LBC announced that Devon would be hosting a phone-in show Saturdays at 7pm.

 Publications

 Devon has written regular columns for publications including Cosmopolitan and TES, (formerly known as the Times Educational Supplement).
-She has also been published in The Daily Telegraph, the Huffington Post, The Independent and The Guardian.
+She has also been published in the Huffington Post, The Independent, The Guardian, and Stylist Magazine.